Improve trust & experience for advisers on an alternative investment platform

 1. Help desk assistants complete client onboarding tasks easier

 3.1.
-Redesign the client list with clearer onboarding status and add a shortcut action to complete onboarding
+Desk assistants can see the client list with clearer onboarding status, and access shortcut actions to complete onboarding

 Before: The current client list has no sorting or filtering, is difficult to skim and read, and confuses advisers with the multiple onboarding status dots.